MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 **Suggested remediation and prevention steps**

-1. Reset the passwords of the compromised users and enable MFA.
+1. Reset the passwords of the compromised users and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the domain controller.
     - Remove the malware.
 For more information, see [Skeleton Key Malware Analysis](https://www.virusbulletin.com/virusbulletin/2016/01/paper-digital-bian-lian-face-changing-skeleton-key-malware).
     - Look for users logged on around the same time as the suspicious activity occurred, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.

 ## Suspicious additions to sensitive groups (external ID 2024)